-The terms and conditions of the Contract note that the Contract is based on the basket of liquid assets in the CDX Emerging Markets High Yield Index.
+The terms and conditions of the Contract note that the Contract is based on a basket of high yield North American entities with a BB credit rating.

 (B) Contract Size and Trading Unit: An acceptable specification of the trading unit would be a contract size that is consistent with customary transactions in the cash market.
 A designated contract market may opt to set the contract size smaller than that of standard cash market transactions.